moneroguides/1x02-setting-up-your-own-node/script.md

 The Monero daemon can require between 1 and 2 GB of memory to run.
 So any system should ideally have around 4GB of memory.

-If you are planning on using a single board computer like the Raspberry Pi and are feeling adventurous, we would recommend this [guide](https://moneroecosystem.org/pinode-xmr/) published by the good folk from the monero-ecosystem work-group.
+If you are planning on using a single board computer like the Raspberry Pi and are feeling adventurous, we would recommend this [guide](https://moneroecosystem.org/pinode-xmr/) published by the good folk from the monero-ecosystem work-group. be aware that there may be a more up to date version when you watch this video.

 ### DOWNLOADING THE MONERO SOFTWARE